Azrealy/Full-stack-learning/javascript/react/react-component-tutorial.md

   )
 }
 ```
-Both `functional` component and `class` component can render the DOM, but they the following different use cases.
+Both `functional` component and `class` component can render the DOM, but the use case of those components are different.

-* When your React component will have to store the state or need to use a lifecycle hook, you should use the `class` component.
+* When your React component will have to store the state or need to use a life-cycle hook, you should use the `class` component.
+Like you want fetch the data from the API server and render it.
+Or like login UI which alway need to handle the input state of password and username.

-* Use the ES5 arrow functions to define the `functional` component, the syntax is like very simple, and you can skip use the `return` and `function` keywords by use a pair of curly brackets.
+* Use the ES5 arrow functions to define the `functional` component, the syntax will like much simple, and you can skip use the `return` and `function` keywords by use a pair of curly brackets.

-* No matter which pattern of react component you use, the `import react` statement is required.
+* No matter which pattern of react component you used, the `import react` statement is required.

 # Pure components